+9779767998270 Spring 2026 Trek Offer – Up to 20% Off info@nepaloutdoorexpeditions.com

 • Stunning views of Langtang Lirung, Ganesh Himal, and other major Himalayan peaks

-• The sacred Gosaikunda Lake, at 4,380 meters, holy to both Hindus and Buddhists
+• The sacred Gosaikunda Lake, at 4,380 meters, is holy to both Hindus and Buddhists

 • A chance to explore the rich Tamang culture, ancient monasteries, and traditional villages